-In this MoU, which entered into force on 6 April 2017, the companies mentioned above formalized their commitment to cooperate in order to fulfill the requirements and the aim of the Regulation, to maximize the benefits of cooperation and to agree on an appropriate governance structure for the MB of Amber RFC.
+In this MoU, which entered into force on 6 April 2017, the companies mentioned above formalized their commitment to cooperate in order to fulfill the requirements and the aim of the RFC Regulation, to maximize the benefits of cooperation and to agree on an appropriate governance structure for the MB of RFC Amber.
 The first official meeting of the MB took place on 15-16 June 2017 in Ljubljana.

-The MB members of Amber RFC, based on the number of activities and the volume of tasks for the timely corridor establishment, decided, that the Amber RFC will be formed without any legal entity and corridor seat.
-The decision of possibly forming a legal structure (e.g. EEIG) on Amber RFC will be examined within the frame of the period 2018-2020, given that it was also undertaken within the frame of the Programme Support Action project, a co-financing tool for the RFCs under the Connecting Europe Facility.
-Amber RFC will be a beneficiary of this fund and be eligible for co-funding from 27 September 2017 until 31 December 2020.
+The MB members of RFC Amber, based on the number of activities and the volume of tasks for the timely corridor establishment, decided, that the RFC Amber will be formed without any legal entity and corridor seat.
+The decision of possibly forming a legal structure (e.g. EEIG) on RFC Amber was examined within the frame of the period 2018-2020, given that it was also undertaken within the frame of the Programme Support Action project, a co-financing tool for the RFCs under the Connecting Europe Facility.
+RFC Amber be a beneficiary of this fund and be eligible for co-funding from 27 September 2017 until 31 December 2020 (extended to 30 September 2021).